twsla

 | URL | Color display of URL |

-| Filter | Color display the character string specified in the filter |
+| Filter | Color display of the string specified in the filter |

-| REGEXP/Pattern/Color | Display the character string that matches the regular expression in a specified color |
+| REGEXP/Pattern/Color | Display the string that matches the regular expression in the specified color |

 twsla search -f Failed -c "regex/user\s+\S+/9,ip,filter"

-From v1.6.0, you can specify the color display from the search results screen.
-Press the C key to display the input screen.When you press the M key
+Press the C key to display the input screen.
+When you press the M key:

-Displays the input screen of the marker.Following a simple filter or regex:, you can specify the regular expression filler and mark the corresponding character string of the log.This is an example of an IP color and a Fail with a marker.
+Displays the marker input screen.
+Following simple filter or regex:, you can specify a regular expression filter and mark the corresponding strings in the log.
+This is an example of an IP color and a marker for “Fail”.

 count command